Fantage

-Fantage was a MMORPG (massively multiplayer online role-playing game) involving a virtual world containing a range of online games and activities, developed by Fantage Inc. The game featured a customizable cartoon avatar, called a "Fantagian", that users can customize with items ranging from hair to clothing and accessories.
+Fantage was a MMORPG (massively multiplayer online role-playing game) involving a virtual world containing a range of online games and activities, developed by Fantage Inc. The game featured a customizable anime-style cartoon avatar, called a "Fantagian", that users can customize with items ranging from hair to clothing and accessories.
 Fantage was released to the general public on March 17, 2008, and had since expanded into a large online community— the game had over 16 million registered users by January 2012 and over 30 million by December 2014.

 The game was designed for the ages of 6 to 16.
 According to its founders, Fantage was focused on child safety, made possible by a three-tiered safety system.
 This safety system had several features, such as professional chat moderation, automatic word filtering, an in-game user reporting system, and varying chat options for parents.

 On May 17, 2018, Fantage announced that the game would shut down on June 30, 2018.
 At 12:36 am EDT on July 1, 2018, Fantage closed down its servers to all users.